-Salmon, served with peas, cranberries and spruce tips.
+Salmon and peas, with cranberries and spruce tips.
 If you think this dish looks like Christmas on a plate, you’d be right.
 But if you think you can make it at Christmastime, you’d be dead wrong.
 As crazy as it might sound, this dish can really only be made in spring.

 First off, you really can’t get fresh wild salmon in December.
 Ditto for peas, although frozen peas are almost as good.
 As for the cranberries, totally in season for Christmas, right?
 Sorta.
 But not.
 These, you see, are not just cranberries: They are vattlingon, fermented cranberries.
 They require several months in a Mason jar before they’re ready… right in time for early spring.
 And the young, growing tips of spruce or fir trees are of course a hallmark of springtime wherever these trees can be found.